A topic from the subject of Synthesis in Chemistry.

 Introduction

-Nanomaterials are materials with at least one dimension on the nanoscale, which is between 1 and 100 nanometers.
+Nanomaterials are materials with at least one dimension on the nanoscale, typically between 1 and 100 nanometers.
 This small size gives nanomaterials unique properties that make them useful for a wide range of applications, including electronics, energy, and medicine.

 Basic Concepts